lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Workflows_or_Notebooks.md

  - Use standard bioinformatics tools, such as [GATK](https://software.broadinstitute.org/gatk/) or [Hail](https://hail.is/) in your analysis
  - Use best-practice workflows for bioinformatics that run on pre-configured GCP services (VMs and storage buckets)
- - Configure analysis jobs via Terra workflows -or- use Terra (Jupyter) notebooks for analysis
+ - Configure analysis jobs via The Broad Institute's Terra workflows -or- use Terra (Jupyter) notebooks for analysis
  - This article covers the potential ways of running analysis on GCP for the items highlighted in RED SQUARES shown below

 [![terra](/images/terra.png)]()